SgiobairOg/wss-wp-theme-customizable-demo/README.md

 ## Setup
 **NOTE: Do not fork this repository to start a new plugin!!!**

+## Set up your local environment
+If you haven't done so already, follow the instructions in [vagrant-wordpress](https://github.dominionenterprises.com/TOL-CWS-Sites/vagrant-wordpress) to install WordPress on your machine.

 ### Create your theme's repository
 If your theme's repository hasn't already been created for you, create it in the [TOL-CWS-Sites](https://github.dominionenterprises.com/TOL-CWS-Sites) organization and include a README.md file during creation.
 The naming convention for theme repositories is as follows: